 All classes receive their max possible hit points per level.
 (Yes, some of you are probably thinking that's overpowered, but this IS epic fantasy.
 Expect things to beat you harder than normal, heh.)

 IE. Thunor the Dwarf is pursued by certain death and needs to cross and Underdark lake to escape.
-Unable to normally swim with his gear and armor and not having time to toss it all he has an idea and confers with the DM.
-He spends 10 rerolls in the catagory of "Gain one Misc minor item or effect of your choosing." and invents a possibility.
+Unable to normally swim with all his gear, and not having time to toss it all he has an idea and confers with the DM.
+He spends 10 rerolls in the category of "Gain one Misc minor item or effect of your choosing." and invents a possibility.
 "Wow!
-Imagine that, the water is SO salty here that Thunor actually floats in his armor!"
+Imagine that!
+The water is SO salty here that Thunor actually floats in his armor!"
 This changes the story, allows the character to save himself in a fantastic and inventive way, and allows the DM openings to have fun with.
 "Wow, Thunor also will need to find fresh water to wash that salt off before everything he has is covered in rust!"

 I made a Wiki page for this on it's own: Alignments

 Inventory, Money, and Magic

 The Obsidian Portal kind of stinks for inventory.
 I suggest linking to a Google Sheet in your character description: https://docs.google.com/spreadsheets/